-During the VxRail initial build process, either 2 or 4 ports will be selected on each node to support the VxRail management networks and any guest networks configured at that time.
-The VxRail initial build process will configure a virtual distributed switch on the cluster, and then configure a portgroup on that virtual distributed switch for each VxRail management network.
+During the VxRail initial build process, either two or four ports will be selected on each node to support the VxRail management networks and any guest networks configured at that time.
+The VxRail initial build process configures a virtual distributed switch on the cluster, and then configures a portgroup on that virtual distributed switch for each VxRail management network.

 Network traffic must be allowed uninterrupted passage between the physical switch ports and the VxRail nodes.
 Certain Spanning Tree states can place restrictions on network traffic and can force the port into an unexpected timeout mode.
 These conditions that are caused by Spanning Tree can disrupt VxRail normal operations and impact performance.